sammynave/startup/README.md

 # Getting started

 1. `npx degit sammynave/startup <directory_name>`
-2. `pnpm i` (or npm or yarn or whatever)
+2. `pnpm i` (or `npm` or `yarn` or whatever)
+3. create a `.env` file base on `.env.example` and replace the values
-3. start your docker container runtime then `docker-compose up` to build and start docker file (try out [colima](https://github.com/abiosoft/colima) if you're fed up with the macos docker app)
+4. start your docker container runtime then `docker-compose up` to build and start docker file (try out [colima](https://github.com/abiosoft/colima) if you're fed up with the macos docker app)
+5. to execute `psql` in your docker container run: `docker exec -it startup-db-1 psql -U postgres`.
+NOTE: if you changed the values in `.env`, replace `-U postgres` in the previous command with with `-U <POSTGRES_USER>` and replace `startup-db-1` with `<directory_name>-db-1` from step 1.
+6. once in `psql` run: `create database startup;` or whatever you want to call it.
+NOTE: make sure this matches the last segment of your `DATABASE_URL` value in `.env`
+7. type `\q` to exit `psql`
+8. `pnpm db:generate` to generate migrations from `src/lib/server/db/schema.ts`
+9. `pnpm db:migrate` to apply the migrations to the database
-4. `pnpm dev` to start the server
+10. `pnpm dev` to start the server
-5. visit http://localhost:5173/sign-up to make sure sign up is working
+11. visit http://localhost:5173/sign-up to make sure sign up is working
-6. start building!
+12. start building!

 # Auth